Warren, Sanders launch six-figure Seattle-area ad campaigns

 Sanders and Warren, whose ads started running only this week, have both bought time on Seattle’s major broadcast networks, including KING, KOMO, KIRO, KONG and Q13 Fox.

-For months, Bloomberg, whose campaign is fueled entirely by his massive personal fortune, has had the local airwaves all to himself, while Sanders and Warren have hired on-the-ground staff and organizers in Washington.
+For months, Bloomberg, whose campaign is fueled entirely by his massive personal fortune, has had the local airwaves all to himself, while at the same time he, Sanders and Warren have been hiring on-the-ground staff and organizers in Washington.

 Bloomberg has spent millions of dollars on TV ads in Washington since launching his campaign, and he continues to saturate the airwaves.
 But Bloomberg has no TV ads booked anywhere in the country beyond Super Tuesday, underscoring the date’s importance, according to Medium Buying, an ad buying firm.